 Kath Watson Trophy.
 Awarded at the Chairman's discretion for administrative excellence.

 Henry J Award.
 Awarded for outstanding performance by a junior member.

 The Perkins Slade Pilot of the Year Trophy.
 Awarded to a pilot for outstanding achievement at the highest level of national or international competition.

 Royal Aero Club Awards

 Prince of Wales Cup.
 Awarded for the most meritorious performance, feat, or event by either a team or a group during the preceding year.

 Royal Aero Club Diploma.
-Awarded to those who have served the RAeC, sporting aviation in general by their meritorious endeavours.
+Awarded to those who have served the RAeC sporting aviation, or aviation in general, by their meritorious endeavours.

 Gold, Silver, Bronze Medals.
-Awarded for outstanding achievement during the preceding year, principally but not necessarily as a pilot.
+Awarded for outstanding achievement during the preceding year, or over a number of years, principally but not necessarily as a pilot.